 One of King’s most memorable appearances happened in August 1965, when he spoke to a massive crowd of civil rights demonstrators at Girard College in North Philadelphia.

-The full-scholarship boarding school for economically disadvantaged kids was founded in 1848 by philanthropist Stephen Girard — who detailed in his will that it should only ever accept white, male orphans.
+In 1848, the full-scholarship boarding school for economically disadvantaged kids was founded by philanthropist Stephen Girard — who detailed in his will that it should only ever accept white, male orphans.

 More than a century later, the institution was still following that rule, despite Philadelphia’s growing African American population and the nation’s surging civil rights movement.

-“Here it is, this massive educational system here, right in the heart of a black community, and none of the residents there in the community were being permitted to attend this school,” North Philly resident Bernyce Mills-DeVaughn recalled, speaking to WHYY last year.
+“Here it is, this massive educational system here, right in the heart of a black community, and none of the residents there in the community were being permitted to attend this school,” North Philly resident Bernyce Mills-DeVaughn told WHYY in 2019.